 Throughout this process, we demonstrated our people-first, comprehensive, and interdisciplinary approach to consulting — engaging key stakeholders through every step and working side-by-side with our visual communications consultants to marry concepts with emotionally compelling and experiential visuals.

 Moving the organization from its current culture towards the desired future state culture required creating programs and practices to inspire leaders, managers, and employees to live their new values every day.
 We created a three-tiered strategy to activate the desired culture — 1) galvanize commitment by increasing awareness and understanding; 2) embed the desired culture aims in business-wide processes and policies, including people programs; and 3) identify, design, and implement a program to create high-performing teams, starting with critical teams responsible for key areas of business transformation.
 Some of the new programs and practices implemented to activate the desired culture included:

 The company came away from our partnership with not only a new set of values and tools to utilize them — but a newfound engagement and connection to their purpose and ability to stay not only relevant, but inspiring, in a rapidly changing market.
 We are now partnering with the client on the next stage – culture acceleration, including the design and development of a comprehensive manager training program,—including an experiential, gamified kickoff workshop.
 To truly live and breathe company values, leaders must continue “walking the talk” and keep the values top-of-mind in all their behaviors and decision making.

 It’s too soon to speak fully to the “after effects” of this culture transformation, but the early indicators are moving in a substantially positive direction.
-This client engagement is still underway—as we typically find culture work in a company this size takes a very concerted effort for two to three years.
+This client engagement is still underway—as we typically find culture work in a company this size takes a very concerted effort for two to three years and has a ripple effect across many parts of the organization.
 We are prepared to support those implementation efforts to whatever extent is needed—from development of strategy, communication and visual assets, to project and program design, development and management.